dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-faqs.md

 <Expandable alt_header="How are queries optimized to not scan more data than they should?">

 MetricFlow always tries to generate SQL in the most performant way, while ensuring the metric value is correct.
-It generates SQL in a way that allows us to add optimizations, like predicate pushdown, to ensure we don’t perform full table scans.
+It generates SQL in a way that allows us to add optimizations, like <Term id="predicate-pushdown"  />, to ensure we don’t perform full table scans for faster query time.
 </Expandable>

 <Expandable alt_header="What are the latency considerations of using the dbt Semantic Layer?">